Pseudomoaner/Alkahest/README.md

 To install Alkahest, simply download and run Alkahest.mlappinstall.
 This will install it in your copy of Matlab.

 Alkahest has been tested on Matlab 2018a and 2018b.
-If you test it on a another version of Matlab, please let me know the outcome through the Issues tab.
+If you test it on a another version of Matlab, please report the outcome through the Issues tab.

 ### Advanced installation

-Finding Alkahest is dissolving things more slowly than you'd like?
+Finding the target of your ire is dissolving more slowly than you'd like?
+Alkahest includes a .c file for computing the potential gradients acting on rods (the most time-consuming stage of the simulation process).
+To use this, simply follow this guid to [compiling .mex files](http://cs.smith.edu/~nhowe/370/Assign/mexfiles.html), applying it to mexCalcEnergyGradientsPeriodic.c.

 ## Usage